Fleckism/SecurityPlus/SecurityPlus/15B Cloud Security Solutions.md

 Consequently, CSPs offer several tiers of replication representing different high availability service levels:

--   Local replication—replicates your data within a single data center in the region where you created your storage account.
+-   **Local replication**—replicates your data within a single data center in the region where you created your storage account.
 The replicas are often in separate fault domains and upgrade domains.
--   Regional replication (also called zone-redundant storage)—replicates your data across multiple data centers within one or two regions.
+-   **Regional replication** (also called zone-redundant storage)—replicates your data across multiple data centers within one or two regions.
 This safeguards data and access in the event a single data center is destroyed or goes offline.
--   Geo-redundant storage (GRS)—replicates your data to a secondary region that is distant from the primary region.
+-   **Geo-redundant storage** (GRS)—replicates your data to a secondary region that is distant from the primary region.
 This safeguards data in the event of a regional outage or a disaster.
 # CLOUD NETWORKING SECURITY

-Within the cloud, the CSP establishes a virtualization layer that abstracts the underlying physical network.
-This allows the CSP to operate a public cloud where the networking performed by each customer account is isolated from the others.
+Within the cloud, the CSP establishes a **virtualization layer that abstracts the underlying physical network.** This allows the CSP to operate a public cloud where the networking performed by each customer account is isolated from the others.
 In terms of customer-configured cloud networking, there are various contexts:

 -   Networks by which the cloud consumer operates and manages the cloud systems.
 -   Virtual networks established between VMs and containers within the cloud.